streetwriters/notesnook/docs/help/contents/plans-and-limits.md

 ## Regional pricing

-Notesnook is priced for where you live.
-In many countries the paid plans are sold at a regional discount, applied automatically — there is no code to enter.
+Notesnook Pro is priced for where you live.
+In many countries the paid plans are sold at a regional discount, and it's applied automatically.

 When a regional price applies, the plan shows the standard price struck through next to a badge reading **“N% off in {your country}”**, and you are charged the discounted amount in your local currency.
 On Android and iOS the same regional tiers are used through Google Play and the App Store.